Search this blog

 For Challah Dough

-• In the bowl of the mixer, add the yeast, 1 tablespoon of sugar and warm water.
-Mix lightly and cover with a dish towel for 5 minutes for yeast to activate
+• In the bowl of a stand mixer, combine the yeast, 1 tablespoon sugar, and warm water.
+Stir gently and let stand for 5 minutes until foamy.

 For Apple Filling

-• Remove from heat and let it cool
+• Remove from the heat and allow to cool slightly.

 Assembly

-• Grease a 9" springform pan
+• Grease a 9-inch springform pan and set aside.

-• Preheat oven to 350 degrees Fahrenheit
+• Preheat the oven to 350°F.

-• Brush the top of the challah with the egg wash
+• Brush the top of the challah with the egg wash.

 Notes